cypress-io/cypress-documentation/source/guides/guides/parallelization.md

   ```

     {% note info %}
     Running tests in parallel requires the {% url "`--record` flag" command-line#cypress-run %} be passed.
 This ensures Cypress can properly collect the data needed to parallelize future runs.
-This also gives you the full benefit of seeing the results of your parallelized tests in our {% url "Dashboard Service" dashboard-introduction%}.
+This also gives you the full benefit of seeing the results of your parallelized tests in our {% url "Dashboard Service" dashboard-introduction %}.
 If you have not set up your project to record, check out our {% url "setup guide" projects#Setup %}.
     {% endnote %}

 # CI parallelization interactions

-During parallelization mode, the Cypress {% url "Dashboard Service" dashboard-introduction%} interacts with your CI machines to orchestrate the parallelization of a test run via {% urlHash 'load-balancing' Balance-strategy %} of specs across available CI machines by the following process:
+During parallelization mode, the Cypress {% url "Dashboard Service" dashboard-introduction %} interacts with your CI machines to orchestrate the parallelization of a test run via {% urlHash 'load-balancing' Balance-strategy %} of specs across available CI machines by the following process:

-1. CI machines contact the Cypress {% url "Dashboard Service" dashboard-introduction%} to indicate which spec files to run in the project.
+1. CI machines contact the Cypress {% url "Dashboard Service" dashboard-introduction %} to indicate which spec files to run in the project.
 2. A machine opts in to receiving a spec file to run by contacting Cypress.
 3. Upon receiving requests from a CI machine, Cypress calculates the estimated duration to test each spec file.
 4. Based on these estimations, Cypress distributes ({% urlHash 'load-balances' Balance-strategy %}) spec files one-by-one to each available machine in a way that minimizes overall test run time.